intothevoid/coolpile/README.md

 My attempt at writing a compiler for the COOL programming language.

-Cool stands for Classroom Object Oriented Language and was designed for compiler writers.
+COOL stands for Classroom Object Oriented Language and is quite popular as a means to learn how to write compilers.